akbaraziz/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ![](images/gh-open-pr.png)

 Wait for the checks to run.
-Then take of the result: a blocked pull request!
+Then take note of the result: a blocked pull request!

 ![](images/gh-blocked-pr.png)